dmjio/miso/README.md

 ## Contributors

-### Code Contributors
+## Code Contributors

 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].
 <a href="https://github.com/dmjio/miso/graphs/contributors"><img src="https://opencollective.com/miso/contributors.svg?width=890&button=false" /></a>

-### Financial Contributors
+## Financial Contributors

-Become a financial contributor and help us sustain our community. [[Contribute](https://opencollective.com/miso/contribute)]
+Become a financial contributor and help us sustain our project and community. [[Contribute](https://opencollective.com/miso/contribute)]

-We are very thankful and grateful for our corporate and individual sponsors.
+We are very grateful and thankful for our corporate and individual sponsors.

   - Moses Tschanz
   - [@MaxGabriel](https://github.com/MaxGabriel)